Chase Ultimate Rewards offering 70% transfer bonus to Marriott

 Quick Thoughts

-Having said that, for folks who “cherry pick” rewards, our analysis showed that the top 20% of redemptions average 0.88 cents per point or better, a value which would bring the transfer bonus up to ~1.5 cent per UR – almost the same as our RRV for Ultimate Rewards.
+Having said that, for folks who “cherry pick” rewards, our analysis showed that the top 25% of redemptions average 0.92 cents per point or better, a value which would bring the transfer bonus up to ~1.5 cents per UR – almost the same as our RRV for Ultimate Rewards.

 Because of Marriott’s labyrinthine rules governing who’s eligible for the welcome bonus on a new card, many folks can find themselves in a place where it’s difficult to acquire large amounts of Marriott points quickly.
-If you just need to top up your Marriott account for a specific high value redemption, or if you have a bunch of Ultimate Rewards and consistently get high value for your Bonvoy points, a 70% transfer bonus could be worth considering.
-Still, it’s not going to be one of the most valuable ways to use UR points.
+If you just need to top up your Marriott account for a specific high-value redemption, or if you have a bunch of Ultimate Rewards and consistently get high value for your Bonvoy points, a 70% transfer bonus could be worth considering.
+Still, it’s not going to be one of the most valuable ways to use UR points, especially since some Marriott properties can be booked directly through Chase Travel℠ using “Points Boosts” at a value of 1.75-2 cents per point.

-One oft-forgotten feature of Marriott Bonvoy is that it allows transfers to a massive variety of airline programs, including some who don’t partner with Ultimate Rewards like American, Alaska and Japan Airlines.
-The ratio is 3-1, but for most airlines you get a 5,000 miles bonus for every 60,000 Bonvoy points that you transfer, or 60,000 Bonvoy points – 25,000 airline miles.
+One oft-forgotten feature of Marriott Bonvoy is that it allows transfers to a massive variety of airline programs, including some that don’t partner with Ultimate Rewards like American, Alaska, and Japan Airlines.
+The ratio is 3-1, but for most airlines, you get a 5,000-mile bonus for every 60,000 Bonvoy points that you transfer, or 60,000 Bonvoy points – 25,000 airline miles.
 The 70% transfer bonus means that you could indirectly access these programs from Chase at around a 1.0 – 0.7 transfer ratio.
-Again, this isn’t great in comparison to all of Chase’s 1-1 transfer partners, but if you have a boat load of UR and need JAL or Alaska miles, it might be worth the premium.
+Again, this isn’t great in comparison to all of Chase’s 1-1 transfer partners, but if you have a boatload of UR and need JAL or Alaska miles, it might be worth the premium.

 Want to learn more about miles and points?
 Subscribe to email updates or check out our podcast on your favorite podcast platform.